Marco Gonzales has strong outing as Mariners subdue Oakland Athletics 6-3

 “Much better result tonight,” manager Scott Servais said.
 “Great job by Marco Gonzales tonight.
 It was a dominant game.
 He had them off balance and had a really good cutter tonight.
 He was really aggressive all night long.
 To get him through eight innings was just what the doctor ordered.”

 Gonzales continued his mastery of Oakland this season, pitching eight innings and allowing two early runs on five hits with a walk and six strikeouts to improve to 10-7 on the season.
 Three of those wins have come against Oakland.
-He’s a thrown 21 innings vs. the A’s, allowing six earned runs in 21 innings pitched with four walks and 13 strikeouts.
+He’s a thrown 21 innings against the A’s, allowing six earned runs in 21 innings pitched with four walks and 13 strikeouts.

 “It’s just the way they’ve kind of approached me and I’ve approached them,” he said.
-“We got a lot of baseball left.
+“We’ve got a lot of baseball left.
 I don’t want to speak too soon.
 I have to face these guys when I come back.”

 Meanwhile, the Mariners snapped a three-game losing streak and will look close out a series win Sunday before the All-Star break.